pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The test of courage comes when we are in the minority.
 The test of tolerance comes when we are in  the majority."
 --Ralph W. Sockman

+"The unexamined life is not worth living."
+--Socrates

+"I remember reading somewhere that men learn to love the person that they're attracted to, and that women become more attracted to the person that they love."
+--Graham, Steven Soderbergh's *Sex, Lies, and Videotape*

 "Every difficulty is an opportunity for excellence."
 --Brian Solar's commanding officer in the Army